oznogon/gattaibushido-public/rules/06_appendices.md

 **Stat:** one of six numerical descriptors spread across three balanced Commitment pairs, forming the foundation of all core Pilot mechanics
 **Storm:** one of Coach's two primary scripted Threat actions against the Pilots (the more heinous one)
 **+Storm:** mechanical notation that an effect triggers one of Coach's Waves
+**Strike Range:** the "safe" difference in card ranks when you play a Counter action
 **Suit:** the category of pip on the playing cards (Spades, Hearts, Diamonds, and Clubs)
 **Suit Value:** a numerical value tied to a card's Suit (Spades=4, Hearts=3, Diamonds=2, and Clubs=1)
 **+Tarry:** when the Pilots choose to spend time inactive, causing a Discard from Coach's Deck